Mechaspirit1/Book-Repo/README.md

 # Book-Repo
-A tool to retrive information about books using the Open Library API
+A tool to retrive information about books using the Book Search and the Covers APIs offered by the Internet Archive's Open Library